alejandro-montesinos/UC_Berkeley_Project1/README.md

-# UC Berkeley Extension Data Analytics Program¶
+# UC Berkeley Extension Data Analytics Program
 ## Project 1: How To Win in the NBA

 Team members: Aaron Chen, Alejandro Montesinos, Christian De Vera and Zane Brown